Ah, the holiday season.

 It’s entirely possible that I’m projecting—having just finished a house renovation, and now having to sort through and unpack all of our items that we had to pack up and store way back at the beginning of the renovation, my husband and I are awash in stuff.
 And I’ve lost track of the number of times we’ve looked at this stuff and then at each other, completely flummoxed as to why we have this stuff to begin with.
 And we certainly don’t want any more stuff to add into the mix of the stuff we already have.

-The exception we have, though, is stuff that can be consumed.
+There’s an exception to this though, that my husband and I, and I’m sure many others, abide by: we’re all for stuff as long as it is stuff that can be consumed.
+(Experiential stuff, if you will.)
 Our favorite gifts are ones that we can eat, or drink, or slather on our bodies.
 Fun lotions and potions that we wouldn’t otherwise buy for ourselves.
 Funky spice blends that can kick a weeknight dinner into something special.
 A lovely bottle of gin that makes for a great cocktail on a Friday night.
+Think artisan pastas, baking mixes.
+Exotic!
+Cheeses!
+Or heck, even a bouquet of fresh flowers.
 These are the things we love to get, because they automatically make us think about the giver as we are eating and drinking, and it’s a special treat, maybe something we can’t find at our own grocery stores.
 And even better, it’s something that doesn’t stick around too long in our house, making friends with the other piles of stuff or getting lost in the melee of stuff that sits in the basement for eternity.
 (Everyone has that in their basement, right?)

 And these things can all be bought at the grocery store.